 Will my black bin be refused if I put food waste in it?

 No, you will be able to put your food waste into the green or black (residual waste) bin.
 It is preferred if you put all your food waste into your green bin as this will help increase composting levels and reduce the amount of waste being sent to landfill (via black bins).
-During hot summer spells you may chose to put raw and cooked food waste in either green or black bins, whichever is due to be emptied next.
+During hot summer spells you may choose to put raw and cooked food waste in either green or black bins, whichever is due to be emptied next.
 However, residents are encouraged to place as much food waste in green bins as possible.

 Can I put food waste in my blue bin?